josephluck/internote/README.md

 - Use the `serverless config credentials --provider aws --key EXAMPLE --secret EXAMPLEKEY` method of authenticating serverless with AWS
 - Update the serverless policy you created to include the `"s3:PutBucketAcl"` permission
 - Create `.env` files in both `ui` and `api` and fill them out with production configuration
-- Run `yarn deploy` from the root of this project
+- Run `yarn deploy:prod` from the root of this project

 ## Logs